jvrsgsty/academic-kickstart/content/authors/javier/_index.md

 ---

 I am a PhD Candidate at the Institute for Computational and Mathematical Engineering at Stanford University.
 I joined the Stanford Neuroscience and Artificial Intelligence Laboratory with P.I.
-[Dan Yamins](https://web.stanford.edu/~yamins/) in September 2018 interested in biologically-inspired computational intelligence.
-My interests grew to include using computational models to understand how the brain works, along with recurrent models of the visual system, learning rules, and deep learning theory.
+[Dan Yamins](https://web.stanford.edu/~yamins/) in September 2018 widely interested in understanding how the human brain works using computational models.
+I've worked in projects on recurrent models of the visual system, biologically-inspired learning rules and deep learning theory.
+More recently I've been working on understanding how to measure similarity betweeen individuals' neural responses and how to map between them.
+I am also interested in the application and safe deployment of AI systems in the real world.

 Before starting grad school, I spent two years working at a Mexican FinTech startup, teaching Computer Science, and doing research in machine learning for text mining.
 My non-academic interests include alpine skiing, cycling, hiking, cooking, and an ever-increasing obsession with coffee.